James Hamilton (Pennsylvania politician): Lieutenant governor of the Province of Pennsylvania

-Hamilton resigned due to his deteriorating relations with the Assembly in the attempt to follow the Proprietors' instructions.
+Hamilton resigned due to his deteriorating relations with the Assembly in the attempt to follow the proprietors' instructions.

-Hamilton's second turn as Deputy Governor followed the recall of William Denny.
+Hamilton's second turn as deputy governor followed the recall of William Denny.
 The French and Indian War was coming to its conclusion.
-However, Pennsylvania was then facing Pontiac's War.
-Delaware and Shawnee raided deep into frontier Pennsylvania, taking captives and killing settlers.
-An uprising led by a vigilante group that came to be known as the Paxton Boys erupted in the colony.
+However, the Province of Pennsylvania was then facing Pontiac's War.
+The Lenape and Shawnee tribes raided deep into frontier Pennsylvania, taking captives and killing settlers.
+An uprising led by a vigilante group, known as the Paxton Boys, erupted in Province of Pennsylvania.
 Hamilton was replaced by John Penn, William Penn's grandson.

 President of Provincial Council

 Hamilton assumed the role of chief executive from May 4 to October 16, 1771, when John Penn left Philadelphia to return to England when his father died.

 The council was prohibited to approve any act of the Assembly so the role was strictly ceremonial or administrative until October when Richard Penn, Jr., (John's brother) was appointed as the province's deputy governor.
-Hamilton acted as acting governor of the Pennsylvania Province from July 19 to August 30, 1773.
+Hamilton was acting governor of the Pennsylvania Province from July 19 to August 30, 1773.

-Death and legacy
+Death

-Hamilton died in New York City on August 14, 1783.
+Hamilton died in New York City on August 14, 1783, at age 72 or 73.

+Legacy

-He was active in founding several institutions in Philadelphia, serving as president of the board of trustees of the College of Philadelphia, which is now the University of Pennsylvania and as the head of the American Philosophical Society.
+He was active in founding several institutions in Philadelphia, serving as president of the board of trustees of the College of Philadelphia, which is now the University of Pennsylvania, and as the head of the American Philosophical Society.

 Since Hamilton did not have a surviving son, his nephew William Hamilton inherited his estate at Bush Hill.
-During the 1793 yellow fever epidemic, the Bush Hill estate was adapted for several months for use as a yellow fever hospital.
+During the 1793 Philadelphia yellow fever epidemic, the Bush Hill estate was adapted for several months for use as a yellow fever hospital.

+Hamilton Street, a main thoroughfare in the Center City section of Allentown, Pennsylvania, is named in Hamilton's honor.
+Hamilton's brother-in-law, William Allen, founded the city in 1762.